WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 ### `HttpListener`, `HttpServer`, and Various Bug Fixes

-This is the start of this release. `HttpListener` is now operational, which among other things, enables `HttpServer` and, in general, running a web server on Meadow.
+`HttpListener` is now operational, which among other things, enables `HttpServer` and, in general, running a web server on Meadow.

 ### Antenna Switching API